Diyari-Kurdi/DeeSharp.ScanStack/README.md

 This project is licensed under the MIT License - see the [LICENSE](https://github.com/Diyari-Kurdi/DeeSharp.ScanStack/tree/master?tab=MIT-1-ov-file#readme) file for details.

 ## Privacy Policy
-You can read our privacy policy at the following link: [Privacy Policy](https://diyari-kurdi.github.io/DeeSharp.ScanStack/privacy-policy).
+We respect your privacy.
+ScanStack does not collect, store, or transmit any user data.
+You can read our full privacy policy here: [Privacy Policy](https://diyari-kurdi.github.io/DeeSharp.ScanStack/privacy-policy).